Commonly Reported HVAC Problems:

 Gas odor is the one that causes the most fear.
 People think of gas explosions or carbon-monoxide poisoning.
 Well, gas explosions are very rare and carbon-monoxide for the most part is odorless.

 Having said that though, don't take a gas odor lightly.
 If you can't locate the source of the odor and you are worried you have a gas leak, remember, open the windows, get out of the house, then call the gas company.

-Check for air leaks in damp areas, oil stains or rumbling sounds, strong gas odors - these all indicate problems.
+- Check for leaks in damp areas, oil stains or rumbling sounds, strong gas odors - these all indicate problems.
 Do not ignore them.
+Seriously, don't!

 Please keep in mind that the information found on our website is provided free of charge and Hannabery HVAC does not assume any liability resulting from the information we provide.
 We hope this information helps, but please note that these are just rough guidelines, and not all possible situations are covered.
 Your HVAC system should be inspected and repaired by a trained technician.

 How Comfortable Do You Want To Be?